Continuous time integration for changing type systems: Introduction

+where $^\circ$ denotes the homogeneous Dirichlet boundary conditions w.r.t. $\Omega$, we can write above equations in a condensed way

+Now we are left with the question, under which conditions above problem \eqref{eq:evo} has a unique solution.

+In the following we assume $U_0$ in $D(A)$.
+Besides that condition we can draw a condition on the operators from a much more general theory.
 Most of the classical linear partial differential equations arising in mathematical physics can be written in a common operator form.
-It has been shown in \cite{Picard} that this form is an evolutionary problem, given by

-where $\partial_t$ stands for the derivative with respect to time, $M_0$ and $M_1$ are bounded linear operators on some Hilbert space $H$, $A$ is an unbounded skew-selfadjoint operator on $H$ and $F$ is a given source term.
+It has been shown in \cite{Picard} that this form is an evolutionary problem, given by \eqref{eq:evo}, where $\partial_t$ stands for the derivative with respect to time, $M_0:\H\to\H$ and $M_1:\H\to\H$ are bounded linear selfadjoint operators on some Hilbert space $\H$, $A:D(A)\subset\H\to\H$ is an unbounded skew-selfadjoint operator on $\H$ and $F$ is a given source term.

 We are interested in a unique solution $U$ of above equation.
-The theory presented in \cite{Picard} deals vanishing initial conditions at $t\to-\infty$, but any non-zero initial condition can be incorporated as data into $F$.
 For this purpose let $\rho> 0$ and define the weighted $L^2$-function space

-The space $H_\rho(\R;H)$ is a Hilbert space endowed with the natural inner product given by
+The space $H_\rho(\R;\H)$ is a Hilbert space endowed with the natural inner product given by